How to use Accept vs. Except

 Accept is a transitive verb that means “to receive (something offered) willingly: “I’ll accept her gift”; “an idea that is widely accepted“.

-If someone gives you an excuse to explain why they’re late, asd an example, you may accept or reject their explanation.
+If someone gives you an excuse to explain why they’re late, you may accept or reject their reasons.

 Except is mostly used as a preposition meaning “with the exclusion or exception of”; e.g., “we’re open for business every day except Sundays“; “Everyone was invited to the party except for me”.